As a networking professional, you can't just focus on the nuts and bolts (or bits and bytes) of what you do. As

 What can you do when the security staff opposes your position?
 One option is to fight them or try to work around them -- figure out what the loopholes are and do your best to get things done without Security's involvement.
 Despite your best intentions, rest assured that people will find out what you're doing and it won't be a good thing.

 For instance, suppose you are trying to complete an important milestone on your project plan but have encountered some problems.
-You want to have the ISV log on to your system to fix the problem because
+You want to have the ISV log on to your system to fix the problem because that would be the most efficient way of resolving the issue.
+The ISV is willing to do this at no charge.
+What is the problem?
+Security, of course.
+They have locked down all ports and established a formal policy preventing external access to internal systems of any kind.
+The paperwork that must be done to work around this could take at least a week.

 Many will try to use brute force to fix the problem on their own, working with phone vendor support, or they will attempt to circumvent the system by using something like WebEx to have the vendor directly log into the system, without the security staff's knowledge.
 Many security departments don't know how to block this, so we'll do what we have to, right?
 Wrong!
 Apart from the security risk, your personal risk here can be huge -- you may not have a job tomorrow.